zarstensen/AsepriteDebuggerVsc/README.md

 The debugger is not able to catch an error, if it was not caused by a call to 'error'.
 If an error is hit, and it is not caught by the debugger, you can use the 'Aseprite Debugger: Show Latest Stacktrace' as a workaround for getting the stacktrace of the error, provided no other scripts have run after the error was thrown.

+### Windows Only

+The debugger currently only works on windows, as aseprite is not able to load shared libraries on macos or linux, which is required for the debugger to work.

 ## Built With